earthly/website/blog/_posts/2023-01-12-ninjabuild-for-faster-build.md

 ## Conclusion

-This article introduced you to build systems and Ninja before explaining how to install Ninja and use it to build your C++ projects.
+So, we've dived deep into build systems and Ninja, covering how to install and use Ninja for your C++ projects.
+Remember, tools like build systems are your best pals for automating software building, testing, and deployment.
+Ninja is just one awesome tool that can save you heaps of time.

-Tools that help automate the building, testing, and deployment of software, such as the build systems discussed in this article, are essential to the success of any software project.
-Ninja is a great tool that can save time and effort when building [C++](/blog/g++-makefile) projects.
-You can as well explore other build tools like [Bazel](https://earthly.dev/blog/bazel-build/).
+And if you loved Ninja, you might want to take a peek at [Earthly](https://earthly.dev/) for more build automation improvements.

+Happy coding!

 {% include_html cta/bottom-cta.html %}